Remove Background Using Magic Wand Tool Photoshop – A Step by Step Tutorial

 After creating layers, fill them up with solid colors to see your subject against a background that comes with a solid color option.

-When to Apply the Magic Wand Tool in an Image?
+When to Apply the Magic Wand Tool?

 Below are a few scenarios about when to apply the magic wand tool in an image.